jbee/jbee.github.io/purejin/index.md

 * ...

 ## What it doesn't do
+* build magic
+* proxy magic
+* interceptors
+* requiring annotations and thus access to the target type
 * capitalise on familiarity or proclaimed "ease of use" to get you hooked, then make itself indispensable; Later..
 * give you headaches (through grotesque limitations, awkward patterns or cryptic error messages)
 * have you google for workarounds and write a lot of really ugly code to do what you want